-Karen Panetta is the Associate Dean for Graduate Education and a professor of electrical and computer engineering at Tufts University.
+Karen Panetta is the Dean of Graduate Education for the School of Engineering and a professor of electrical and computer engineering at Tufts University.
 She has been called a “Rock Star of Engineering and Science” and the “Princess Warrior” of engineering and science education for her work championing young women to embrace their creative talents and brainpower to innovate cool technology that has the power to improve lives.

 As the founder of the international Nerd Girls program, Karen has conducted engineering outreach activities with more than 85,000 children, parents, and educators, and she has been recognized for her unwavering commitment to promoting the image of the “Nerd Girl” as a talented, well-rounded woman who can take on any challenge to solve real-world problems.

 Karen was the 2014 IEEE-USA Vice President of Communications and Public Awareness, and is the current editor-in-chief of the IEEE WIE Magazine and an active IEEE Fellow.
 In her capacity as the past Worldwide Director of IEEE Women in Engineering, she has traveled around the world interacting with youth and their families.
 From these experiences, Karen and her students have used their engineering skills to develop technology to help improve the lives of autistic children and their families, as well as information systems that have helped governments identify root factors in autism and blindness in children.
 In the U.S., Karen and her Nerd Girls have saved a National Historic Landmark using solar energy technology, while ensuring the safety of the wildlife that call the site of the landmark “home.”
 The Department of Energy has described Karen and her enthusiasm for promoting clean and green energy as “Renewable Energy in High Heels.”